redhat-developer/devspaces-images/devspaces-traefik/docs/content/middlewares/http/forwardauth.md

 ### `tls`

+_Optional_

-The `tls` option is the TLS configuration from Traefik to the authentication server.
+Defines the TLS configuration used for the secure connection to the authentication server.

-#### `tls.ca`
+#### `ca`

+_Optional_

-Certificate Authority used for the secured connection to the authentication server.
+`ca` is the path to the certificate authority used for the secured connection to the authentication server, it defaults to the system bundle.

 ```yaml tab="Docker"
 labels: